As a Master of Arts in English student, you must complete the major’s core requirements and 1 of our 4 options to earn your degree.

-Students with a B.S. degree must show foreign language competency by passing a foreign language reading test.
-Students wishing to pursue this option should do the following:
+Alternately, you may show foreign language competency by passing a foreign language reading test.

-For other languages, contact the MENG Program office to arrange.
+- For other languages, contact the Master of Arts in English Program to make arrangements.

-- Pay the $50.00 fee to the Cashier's Office in SSC 209.
-Keep the receipt or request a duplicate to submit to MENG.
+- Pay the $50 fee to the Cashier's Office in SSC 209 under Detail Code: D143.
+Keep the receipt or request a duplicate to submit to the Master of Arts in English Program.
 The professor or staff member will deliver the test to a WSU Testing Center.